JELambert/historical_geo_df/README.md

-# global_map_gif
+# historical_geo_df
-Constructing a longitudinal global GeoDataFrame.
+Constructing a longitudinal cross-sectional global GeoDataFrame.

 Be sure you have a pandas datetime column, as well as cowcode identifier named 'ccode'.